vs356/fastrobots/LabTwo.md

 ### Accelerometer
 * Image of output at {-90, 0, 90} degrees for pitch and roll (include equations)
 * Accelerometer accuracy discussion
-* Noise in the frequency spectrum analysis, Include graphs for your fourier transform & Discuss the results
+* Noise in the frequency spectrum analysis, include graphs for your Fourier transform & discuss the results

 ### Gyroscope
 * Include documentation for pitch, roll, and yaw with images of the results of different IMU positions